jrhamilton/bc_sales/README.md

 ## UPDATED README
-This README is updated version for bcsales.
+This README is the updated version for bcsales.
 This should be easier to read.
 I didn't know that we could update README and re-submit until the deadline.
-    - Contact me in Slack '@Jason H' if you have any questions.
+    - Contact me in Slack @ 'Jason H' if you have any questions.

 ### Goals
 Goals of the project are to find:
 - The total sales in each country.
-- The highest salling artist in each country.
+- The highest selling artist in each country.
 - Highest average sales per sale by artist in each country.